Chronic Rhinitis Treatment in Manhattan

-If you suffer from persistent nasal and sinus congestion, runny nose, and post-nasal drip – even if you don’t have a cold or sinus infection – it’s possible you have a condition medically known as chronic rhinitis.
-Learn more about this condition as well as what treatments are available for it for patients living in Manhattan, NYC.
+If you have persistent nasal and sinus congestion, runny nose, and post-nasal drip – even if you don’t have a cold or sinus infection – it’s possible you have a condition medically known as chronic rhinitis.
+Learn more about this condition as well as what treatments are available for it for patients of Madison ENT & Facial Plastic Surgery.

 While the exact causes are unknown, out-of-balance nasal nerves play a contributing factor.
 The nerves in your nose transmit signals to your brain regulating all sorts of functions.